jinpavg/rnbo-unity-webgl/README.md

 # generative-unity
 generative audio in a unity webGL game

+## the game files
+the unity project, C# scripts, and .jslib plugin that makes this all work is all [here](https://www.dropbox.com/sh/ihq2crjg13ij3li/AACDJi_49WV6Q92X2jaevXCqa?dl=0)

 ## current issues

 On a local server, getting an error in console regarding the unity wasm build.
 It seems like it can be fixed by sending correct MIME types.